Verified proof · Process automation & AI-led ops

 03Latest case files

 The registry starts here.
-Each entry is one verified outcome.
+Each entry is one checked outcome, typed and tagged.

 Process Automation & AI-Led Ops